BitLooter/Cadence/doc/extensions.rst

 That's it, the rest should be automatic.
 Specifically, the default behaviour:

-* :py:class:`~html5media.transcoders.common.TranscodeManagerBase.transcode_needed`
+* :py:class:`~cadence.transcoders.common.TranscodeManagerBase.transcode_needed`
   returns ``True`` if
-  :py:class:`~html5media.transcoders.common.TranscodeManagerBase.pending_jobs`
+  :py:class:`~cadence.transcoders.common.TranscodeManagerBase.pending_jobs`
   is not an empty list.
-* :py:class:`~html5media.transcoders.common.TranscodeManagerBase.files` is the
+* :py:class:`~cadence.transcoders.common.TranscodeManagerBase.files` is the
   list of files for the scanner to add to the database, normally some combination of the source files and the transcodes.